|

 | Architecture | |

-| docs/SBOM.md | CycloneDX SBOM generation via syft; tool selection rationale |
+| docs/SBOM.md | CycloneDX SBOM generation via syft |

 | docs/SECURITY.md | Validator account lifecycle, secret hygiene, LLM redaction rules |

-| Test artifacts | |
+| Test fleet | |

-| docs/TEST_FLEET.md | Test fleet VM patterns and provisioning status |
+| docs/TEST_FLEET.md | Four-app test fleet (classic-shop, report-factory, ledger-ejb, pricing-svc) and provisioning |

 | Runbooks | |